 Kickstart your personal development with these 4 powerful self-help books.
-Read at least of them and be a different person instantly, like in just 1 month.
-These books are available online stores and probably in popular book stores in the Philippines.
+Read at least one of them and be a different person instantly, like in just 1 month.
+These books are available in online stores and probably in popular book stores in the Philippines.

 Among these four (4) personal development books, I especially recommend ‘The Power of Subconscious Mind.’
 It has phenomenally changed my mindset.
 From scarcity thinking to abundance thinking, from being resentful to being grateful, from living with fear to living with purpose and excitement.